paigeweber13/fine-hardware-visualization/README.md

  - nlohmann/json is included with this repository under the MIT license.
 See `lib/nlohmann/json.hpp` for full license
  - this repository is licensed under GNU GPL v3 (see `LICENSE`)

+# How to improve likwid stability:
+ - put barriers (#pragma omp barrier) between regions in parallel code
+ - you MUST pin threads
+ - register parallel regions in parallel blocks
+ - run likwid_markerThreadInit() in a parallel block

 # TODO:
 ## Immediate: